The viral infection Mpox first occurred in Berlin in the summer of 2022 among men who have sex with men.

 Where can I get vaccinated?

-There is a vaccination against Mpox.
-It is recommended for:
+There is a vaccination against mpox.
+It is covered by statutory health insurance and is recommended for:

-- Men who have sex with men, with multiple changing partners
+- Men*, TIN persons who have sex with men*, with frequently changing partners

 - People who have recently had close skin contact with someone who is diagnosed with mpox (i.e., even after a risk has occurred)